Allergic Rhinitis (Hay Fever)

-- Antihistamine tablets, syrups, intranasal sprays and eye drops (non-sedating) help to reduce symptoms (sneezing, itchy and irritating eyes), but they are not as effective in controlling severe nasal blockage and dribble.
-The advantage of antihistamines is their flexibility; you can take them when you have problems, and avoid them when you are well.
+- Antihistamine tablets, syrups, intranasal sprays and eye drops (non-sedating), help to reduce symptoms (sneezing, itchy and irritating eyes).
+They are not as effective in controlling severe nasal blockage and dribble.
+The advantage of antihistamines is their flexibility, as you can take them when you have problems, and avoid them when you are well.
 Antihistamine eye drops can be helpful in controlling watery eyes due to allergies.

 - Intranasal corticosteroid nasal sprays (INCS) have a potent action on inflammation when used regularly (like asthma preventer medications).
 These need to be used regularly and with careful attention to the way in which they are used.
 Different brands of INCS vary in strength and effectiveness, so it is important to read the labels and check details with your pharmacist or doctor.

 - Combination medications containing an antihistamine and intranasal corticosteroid nasal spray are available and offer the combined advantages of both medications.

 - Decongestant sprays unblock and dry the nose, but should not be used for more than a few days as they can cause long term problems in the nose.

 - Decongestant tablets unblock and dry the nose, but should be used with caution.
 They can have stimulant side effects like tremors, trouble sleeping, anxiety or an increase in blood pressure.
 People with high blood pressure should not take decongestant tablets.

 Natural products such as salt water nasal sprays or douches can also be effective in relieving symptoms.

 Treatment options – Allergen immunotherapy